Alex García (racing driver, born 2003)

 Alejandro García González (born 17 July 2003) is a Mexican racing driver who last competed in the LMP2 category of the 2024 European Le Mans Series for Cool Racing.
-He was the 2023 European Le Mans Series champion in the LMP3 category.
+He was the 2023 ELMS champion in the LMP3 category.
+García previously competed in the FIA Formula 3 for Jenzer Motorsport.

-He previously competed in the 2023 FIA Formula 3 Championship for Jenzer Motorsport, and previously raced in the Euroformula Open Championship.
+García was a member of A14 Management, overseen by two-time Formula One world champion Fernando Alonso.

 Early career

 Karting

-García competed in karting over 2018 and 2019, and finished 2nd in the FIA Mexico National Karting Championship in 2018.
+García competed in karting over 2018 and 2019, and finished second in the FIA Mexico National Karting Championship in 2018.

 Formula 4

-García made his racing debut in the 2018-19 NACAM Formula 4 Championship, where he finished 5th in the overall standings.
+García made his racing debut in the 2018-19 NACAM Formula 4 Championship, where he finished fifth in the overall standings.

-In 2020, he competed in the F4 Spanish Championship with Global Racing Service, where he came 22nd in the standings.
+In 2020, García competed in the F4 Spanish Championship with Global Racing Service, where he came 22nd in the standings.
 He switched to Campos Racing for the 2021 season, where he finished 24th.

 Euroformula Open

 The following year, García competed in the Euroformula Open Championship with Team Motopark.
 He scored a podium at Monza and ended up seventh in the standings, behind his teammates Oliver Goethe and Frederick Lubin.